The mighty Danube River runs through the middle, passing under eight bridges, including the famous Chain Bridge.

 Margaret Island

-Speaking of Margaret Island, this large area in the middle of the Danube can be an attraction in its own right.
-As well as the baths, there’s a running track around the outside, lots of bike paths, and landscaped park areas.
+One of my other favourite parks in Budapest is Margaret Island, a large area in the middle of the Danube that is an attraction in its own right.
+As well as the Palatinus baths, there’s a running track around the outside, lots of bike paths, and landscaped park areas.

 There’s also a fountain that performs in sync with music, and there are some cafes and restaurants.
 You’ll even find some medieval ruins.

-I wouldn’t suggest going out of your way to visit Margaret Island but it’s a beautiful escape from the busy city streets if you feel like a walk, cycle, or picnic.
+I wouldn’t suggest going out of your way to visit Margaret Island just to see the sights, but it’s a beautiful escape from the busy city streets if you feel like a walk, cycle, or picnic.

 Caving

-The same thermal waters that created the famous baths of Budapest also made the caves.
+The same thermal waters that created the famous baths of Budapest also made the caves in the city.
 As it flowed just below the surface for thousands of years, it gradually wore about the rock to leave these long underground passages.

 There are some Budapest caves that are easy to access in Castle Hill.
 But you need to go just out of the centre to find the best ones.
 Head to the Palvogyi Cave or the Szemlohegyi Cave to get the best experience.